Rika4698/blog-app/README.md

 ### 🔐 Authentication
 - Secure user login and session handling with NextAuth.js.
 - Only logged-in users can access full blog content or create/edit posts.
+- User can login with Google and Github.

 ### ✍️ AI-Assisted Blog Creation
 - Auto-generate: